kevinsea/Insight-Wiki-Stage/Auto Interface Implementation.md

 In this case, the `Recordset` attribute corresponds to adding the proper `Query.Returns` statement to your call.

+For composite keys, use the ID parameter for the parent keys, and GroupBy for the child keys.
+In many cases, this can also be auto-detected.

+	[Recordset(1, typeof(Glass), IsChild=true, ID="BeerNumber,PourSize", GroupBy="BeerNumber,PourSize" Into="Container")]
+	List<Beer> GetBeer();

-See [[Specifying Result Structures]] for details on how results structures are created.
+See [[Specifying Result Structures]] for details on how results structures are specified.

 ## Interfaces and Transactions ##